Life before Girton

 What difference can good teaching make?

 The successful students in my classes develop the confidence to approach tasks openly.
 They are willing to take a risk and think outside of the box.
 My successful students ask questions!
 They want to know why and how.
 My successful students are willing to ask for help when they do not know how to do something and are just as willing to celebrate when they achieve something.
-My successful students feel proud of their work and want to learn new things.
+They feel proud of their work and want to learn new things.

 I personally enjoy achieving goals and setting myself new challenges.
 This is certainly an attribute I wish to pass on to my students.
 I enjoy positive relationships with my colleagues, students and parents.
 I encourage my students to develop positive relationships with those around them.

-I enjoy camping with my family, time at the beach and riding our bikes, particularly on trails and tracks.
+Outside of school I enjoy camping with my family, time at the beach and riding our bikes, particularly on trails and tracks.